Valaa-Technologies/valaa-vault/packages/raem/README.md

 ##### 1.1.1.
 Partition URI domain is backend, local reference domain is front-end

-Valaa backends deal with the indivisible partitions and thus don't care about the particularities of local references to individual resources.
+ValOS backends deal with the indivisible partitions and thus don't care about the particularities of local references to individual resources.
 This corresponds to how in web architecture URI fragments are not sent to backend with resource requests.
-Conversely, Valaa frontends don't care where a resource comes from once it has been loaded, but about its identity, relationships and the parameters of those relationships.
+Conversely, ValOS frontends don't care where a resource comes from once it has been loaded, but about its identity, relationships and the parameters of those relationships.
 This is reflected in how frontend code regularily drops the partition URI.

 ##### 1.1.2.
-Partition URI structure is specified by the scheme, local reference structure is specified by Valaa
+Partition URI structure is specified by the scheme, local reference structure is specified by ValOS

-By the nature of its distributed event sourcing architecture Valaa focuses heavily on the frontend.
+By the nature of its distributed event sourcing architecture ValOS focuses heavily on the frontend.
 The cross-compatibility between components is driven by how new backends can integrate and talk with existing front-end clients.
 This is facilitated by front-end plugin systems which enables new valaa URI schemes to specify new routing solutions and fundamentally new backend infrastructures, as long as said infrastructures can route valaa event streams to clients.
-This corresponds to how Valaa doesn't specify how a *partition URI* identifies and locates partitions and authorities but leaves it to the scheme specifications and their reference implementations of frontend plugins.
+This corresponds to how ValOS doesn't specify how a *partition URI* identifies and locates partitions and authorities but leaves it to the scheme specifications and their reference implementations of frontend plugins.